 Diversity in casting is always an issue, and the industry’s approach to it has changed a lot over the years.
 It used to be common to cast friend-groups featuring one white person, one Black person, and one Asian person—but you almost never saw an interracial or gay couple.
 Today, interracial families and same-sex couples are ubiquitous in commercials.

 From an inside perspective, those are pretty obvious attempts to jam a lot of diversity into a tight space.
-There’s nothing wrong with that; in fact, in many ways, as clumsy as some of their attempts have been, advertisers have in many ways led the fight for more inclusion in popular culture.
+There’s nothing wrong with that; in fact, as clumsy as some of their attempts have been, advertisers have in many ways led the fight for more inclusion in popular culture.
 Healthcare marketers have been at the forefront of many of those efforts.

 So how do you handle diversity in your marketing today?
 What’s an anti-racist healthcare organization to do?
 We have a few ideas.